-The Red Hills fiasco is reminiscent of another water crisis.
+The water crisis in Hawaii is reminiscent of another water crisis.
 In 2014, Michigan state officials switched Flint’s water supply from Lake Huron to the polluted Flint River.
 Their cost-cutting move resulted in the systematic poisoning of a low-income, majority-Black community (NRDC).
 It’s estimated that it would have cost about $80 to $100 a day to treat the water, preventing a crisis that cost the state $626.25 million in a settlement alone (Ars Technica, NBC News).

 From 2015 to 2019, nearly 40% of the U.S. population got their drinking water from systems that violated the Safe Drinking Water Act.
 The more severe health-based violations impacted almost 45 million people and contributed to cancer, cognitive and behavioral problems in children, infertility, and nervous system issues.
 And like most inequalities in this country, people of color, low-income households, and non-native English speakers are the most negatively affected (NRDC).

 Identifying and remedying a potential water crisis is slow because they often occur in underserved “environmental justice communities” facing racial, economic, and housing disparities.
-And while the Safe Drinking Water Act is meant to protect and ensure safe drinking water for all, it relies on self-reporting from state and local governments, water system companies, institutions, and the Environmental Protection Agency.
-So monitoring and preventing a water crisis in areas that are already experiencing “historical, structural and systemic racism” are prone to continual “political neglect and ethical failures” (NRDC).
+And while the Safe Drinking Water Act is meant to ensure safe drinking water for all, it relies on self-reporting from state and local governments, water system companies, and the Environmental Protection Agency.
+Monitoring and preventing a water crisis in areas that are already experiencing “historical, structural and systemic racism” leaves room for continual “political neglect and ethical failures” (NRDC).

-Often, they are committed by powerful institutions that have the resources and money to move with impunity for years.
+They are often committed by powerful institutions with the resources and money to move with impunity for years.
 Environmentalists and political leaders have warned about the threat the outdated Red Hill facility posed to the region’s water system for years, including a 2014 incident where 27,000 gallons of jet fuel leaked from the facility (Civil Beat).
 In October 2021, the HDOH found the Navy to be in non-compliance in maintaining the facility during a 2020 inspection, resulting in five violations totaling $325,00 (HDOH) prior to the November leak.
-And while HDOH has ruled for the suspension and defueling of the site, the Navy has stalled by failing to provide a detailed defueling plan that would “execute safe and expeditious” removal of the fuel (HDOH).
+While HDOH has ruled for the suspension and defueling of the site, the Navy has stalled by failing to provide a detailed defueling plan that would “execute safe and expeditious” removal of the fuel (HDOH).
 In their initial plan, the U.S. Department of Defense (DOD) claimed that the earliest the tanks could be defueled is by the end of 2024 (DOD).
 The Hawaiʻi Department of Health rejected their July proposal and is currently reviewing an updated plan to complete defueling by July 2024 (HDOH).

 • The water crisis in Hawaii is the result of years of military negligence despite continued warnings from activists and environmental leaders.